Have you ever wondered what a hedgehog looks like without any spikes? Well meet Spud, the spineless hedgehog and read these awesome facts!

 Now to me that looks a fur-less rat, with a big back, that’s had a fight with a cheese grater… and lost, badly… or a very old potato!

 Well this hedgehogs name is Spud.
 The staff at Tiggywinkles Wildlife Hospital in Buckinghamshire have looked after him since August 2008 and have carried out many skin tests, but found no solution yet.
 They are unsure if it was born like this or if the problem occurred later in its life.
 The hedgehog is roughly three years old and its behaviour is the same as normal hedgehogs.

 Founder Les Stocker said, “The fear is that in winter it would get too cold for him, so we can’t risk releasing him”.
 A spine was found under the skin, which means the hedgehog is still able to grow spines.
 So it’s possible that the hedgehogs’ condition was not there from birth.

 Since this time, Spud has been looked after well and is finally started to return to normal health and his spikes have actually started growing again!

 Here are five random facts about normal looking hedgehogs that you probably didn’t know:

-Hmm, I realised how many times I have said the word hedgehog in this post, and I tried to reword it so I didn’t say it as much… but it’s a post about hedgehogs, so it’s just something you’re gonna have to live with.
+Hmm, I realised how many times I have said the word hedgehog in this post, and I tried to reword it so I didn’t say it as much… but it’s an article about hedgehogs, so it’s just something you’re going to have to live with!